ketromdeptrai/Web_VR/Readme.md

 # 360 VR Video player based on WebVR with headtracking
-360 VR Video player based on WebVR with headtracking movement, compatible with Google Cardboard or Oculus Samsung Gear VR
+360 VR Video player based on WebVR with headtracking movement, compatible with Google Cardboard or Oculus Samsung Gear VR.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.